At St. Peter’s, our aims, vision and values are at the core of everything we do. We are guided by the key message of our Mission Statement,

-These define our teaching and learning, and provide an environment which prepares our pupils to be confident, capable and responsible citizens able to enjoy life to the full.
+These define our teaching and learning, and provide an environment which prepares our pupils as confident, capable, resilient and responsible citizens able to enjoy a healthy life to the full.

 Our inclusive school community works in partnership to meet the responsibility of developing each child in every way – spiritually, emotionally, academically, physically and socially because each child who is a unique creation of God and loved by God, deserves this.

 As Christian educators, we strive to be in touch with the diverse nature of our ever changing world, and fully in a relationship with the God who calls us to life.

 Together, hand in hand, we are happy in our daily work.

 At St. Peter’s School, living out our Catholic faith is an integral part of our daily lives.
 We maintain strong links with St. Peter’s Church and our local Catholic schools.

 As part of our commitment to the Religious Education scheme, ‘The Way, The Truth and The Life’, we develop spiritually in the community through prayer and worship.
 Every morning there is a voluntary prayer in the Faith Room from 9:00 – 9:10am.
 All parents, carers and children are welcome.

 Our pupils pray at regular times as part of their school day.
 This includes The Angelus at noon.
 In addition to traditional prayer, children are encouraged to write and share their own prayers.
 We have a school prayer which unites us: